 Our registration fees do not actually cover the cost of the Seminar.
 Thanks to generous support from our partner churches and individual donors, we can keep our registration fees low.
 We are very committed to helping those experiencing divorce, whether fees are in the budget or not.
 We never want someone to not attend the seminar simply because their divorce has put them in a tough spot financially.
 Our registration page includes a “Pay What You Can” ticket option.
 However, our online registration process requires a minimum of $1, but if right now that is even too much, or you don’t have a debit/credit card, drop us an email, and we can get you registered directly.

 Do you condone divorce?

 No more than the Bible condones sin by offering grace.
-On one hand, we elevate the marriage relationship to help people understand why divorce is so difficult and painful.
+On the one hand, we elevate the marriage relationship to understand why divorce is so difficult and painful.
 On the other, we also strive to communicate that divorce is not unforgivable or a place where people are stuck.
 Rather it is an opportunity to touch people in the deepest realities of their brokenness.

 What can I expect to get out of the Seminar?

 Understanding, empathy, grace, truth, and a way to move forward.